nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 The display command will display the completed tasks in their respective categories.

-Format: Display
+> Format: Display

 Example: Display

 ###4.6 Undo the Most Recent Commands

-The undo command enables you to undo the most recent command that have been executed.
+The undo command enables you to undo the most recent executed command.

-Format: Undo &lt;number of operations&gt;
+> Format: Undo &lt;number of operations&gt;

 Example:

 Undo

 Undo 2

->Note: The undo command can only undo a maximum of 5 commands that have been executed
+>Note: The undo command can only undo a maximum of 5 executed commands

+>Note: If no number is entered, the default number of times the command will undo is 1.

+###4.7 Redo the Most Recent Commands

+The redo command enables you to redo the most recent undone command.

+> Format: Redo &lt;number of operations&gt;

+Example:

+Redo

+Redo 2

+>Note: The Redo command can only undo a maximum of 5 undone commands

+>Note: If no number is entered, the default number of times the command will redo is 1.

-###4.7 Deleting task
+###4.8 Deleting task

 The delete command enables you to delete the tasks that you no longer need.

-Format:
-Delete &lt;index&gt;
+> Format: Delete &lt;index&gt;

-Delete &lt;index&gt;-&lt;index&gt;
+> Format: Delete &lt;index&gt;-&lt;index&gt;

-Delete &lt;index&gt;, &lt;index&gt;
+> Format: Delete &lt;index&gt;, &lt;index&gt;

 Example:

 Delete T3

 Delete T1-T3